-Whether you’re top roping in the gym, projecting 5.14, or climbing Cerro Torre in Patagonia, you’ll want the right harness for the job.
+Whether you’re top roping in the gym, projecting 5.14, or climbing Cerro Torre in Patagonia, you’ll want the best harness for the job.
 In addition to being a vital part of every climber’s safety, harnesses offer varying levels of comfort, adjustment, organization, and weight.
-Our picks for the best climbing harnesses of 2019 below highlight a diverse selection of leading models for all disciplines including sport, trad, big wall, alpine, and the gym.
+Our picks for the best rock climbing harnesses of 2023 below highlight a diverse selection of leading models for all disciplines including sport, trad, big wall, alpine, and the gym.
 For more background information, see our comparison table and buying advice below the picks.
-And to complete your climbing kit, see our articles on the best rock climbing shoes and the best climbing helmets.

 What we like: Super comfortable and slim; premium construction.

 What we don’t: Expensive.